kkantaaa/movie-store/README.md

 (1) Run npm install to install all package

-(2) Run ng serve for a dev server.
-Navigate to http://localhost:4200/.
+(2) Run npm run dev for a dev server.
+Navigate to Local: http://localhost:5173/